jacqpot/jacqpot.github.io/_posts/2020-07-24-my_first_real_application.markdown

       erb :"/post/index"
 end
 ```
-the above code is redundant. and gives more information to the user than we need to.
+the above code is redundant.
+It gives more information to the user than needed.
 To refactor you could do somthing like this:
 ```
 get "/posts" do
      erb:"/post/index"